thatshycoder/CopyText/README.md

 ## Support CopyText

 CopyText is completely free.
-However, if you would like to donate to the continuous development/improvements, please send **Ethereum** to the following address: **0xD96dfF86f659C808b675faF05a22741A67Ffd993**.
+However, if you would like to donate to the continuous development/improvements, please send **Ethereum(BEP20)** to the following address: **0x919a93452ddf43727c1fbf4c8ea3537389300926**.

 Thank you so much for your support!